 The TRG maintains all training records in electronic format within its school software system.
 All records will be made available to students and to authorized agencies upon request.
 Only the Instructor, Compliance Manager, Medical Director, and the Director staff are permitted access to these records.
 Each student shall be permitted to review their file upon request.
 In addition, TRG conforms with all laws under the Family Education Rights and Privacy Act (FERPA) regarding any records released to outside sources.
-The student's academic records will be kept on file at TRG for a minimum of fifty (50) +1 years using secured cloud capabilities as required per state law WAC 490-105-200.
+Student records will be maintained for a minimum of ten (10) years.